makrai/notes/scialom2004-multiling-summ.md

 * multi-lingual pre-trained models for NLP tasks, e.g. Multilingual BERT (M-BERT, Pires+ 19) or XLM (Lample and Conneau, 19),
   * Chi+ (19) proposed to fine-tune the models for summarization on English data
-    * The assumption is that the summarization skills learned from English data can transfer to other languages on which the model has been pre-trained
+    * assumption: summarization skills learned from English data can transfer to other languages on which the model has been pre-trained
   * significant performance gap between English and the target language
   * need of multilingual training data for summarization